dominikcebula/bank_service/README.md

 # API Specification

-API is described with OpenAPI 2.0, specification is available inside api.yaml.
+API is described with OpenAPI, specification is available inside [api.yaml](src%2Fmain%2Fresources%2Fapi.yaml).
 Based on this file DTOs were generated with usage of Swagger Codegen.

 # Making Request